 - Inherited assets, except to the extent that they would have been taxable income to the person from whom you inherited them.
 If you inherit an Individual Retirement Account, for example, the account balance is tax-deferred, but you owe taxes on the distributions you take from that account in the year you take them—just as the original IRA owner would have done.

-If you’re in doubt about whether or not some of your income is taxable, don’t guess!
+If you’re in doubt about whether some of your income is taxable, don’t guess!
 Take the time to double-check.
-You’ll find more information in IRS Publication 525, ‘Taxable and Nontaxable Income."
+You’ll find more information in IRS Publication 525, "Taxable and Nontaxable Income."